ssdevopsacademy/colombia_dcc/ManuelCastanoLab/README.md

 - C: Mercurial, Monotone, Apache Subversion, Bazaar, CVS
 - D: Bitbucket, GitLab, Github, Git ✅
 > Github, Gitlab and Bitbucket are services that allow storing and managing remote repositories (mainly, but they also offer many other functions in their services).
-> > Git is a Git tool? other examples of tools are: Gitkraken or Gitlens (in vscode)
+> > Git is a Git tool? other examples of tools are: Gitkraken or Gitlens (in vscode).

 ### 3. What is the versioning strategy / workflow that only has one main branch
 - A. Git-Flow